-LEGEND SP IN ECIAL FLOOD HAZARD AREAS (SFHAs) SUBJECT TO UNDATION BY THE 1% ANNUAL CHANCE FLOOD that has a 1% of Flood Hazard Area of Special Flood The 1% annual chance flood (100-year flood), also known as the base flood, is the flood that has a 1% chance of being equaled or exceeded in any given year.
+LEGEND SPECIAL FLOOD HAZARD AREAS (SFHAS) SUBJECT TO INUNDATION BY THE 1% ANNUAL CHANCE FLOOD that has a : Flood Hazard of Special F The 1% annual chance flood (100-year flood), also known as the base flood, is the flood that has a 1% chance of being equaled or exceeded in any given year.
 The Special Flood Hazard Area is the area subject to flooding by the 1% annual chance flood.
 Areas of Special Flood Hazard include Zones A, AE, AH, AO, AR, A99, V and VE.
 The Base Flood Elevation is the water-surface elevation of the 1% annual chance flood.
 ZONE A No Base Flood Elevations determined.
-ZONE AE Bas se Flood Elevations determined. od depths of 1 to 3 feet (usually areas of ponding); Base Flood vations determined. ave od depths of 1 to 3 feet (usually sheet flow on sloping terrain); erage depths determined.
-For areas of alluvial fan flooding, velocities o determined. cha dec bei ecial Flood Hazard Area formerly protected from the 1% annual since flood by a flood control system that was subsequently certified.
-Zone AR indicates that the former flood control system is no restored to provide protection from the 1% annual chance or later flood. floo ea to be protected from 1% annual chance flood by a Federal and protection system under construction; no Base Flood Elevations remined. astal flood zone with velocity hazard (wave action); no Base Flood vations determined. astal flood zone with velocity hazard (wave action); Base Flood vations determined. ///// OODWAY AREAS IN ZONE AE kept free of encro he channel of a stream plus any adjacent floodplain areas that must be achment so that the 1% annual chance flood can be carried without ses in flood heights. ОТ THER FLOOD AREAS with ass of 0.2% annual chance flood; areas of 1% annual chance flood h average depths of less than 1 foot or with drainage areas less than square mile; and areas protected by levees from 1% annual chance od. ОТ THER AREAS ZONE X Are eas determined to be outside the 0.2% annual chance floodplain.
-ZONE D Are eas in which flood hazards are undetermined, but possible.
+ZONE AE Base Flood Elevations determined.
+ZONE AH Flood depths of 1 to 3 feet (usually areas of ponding); Base Flood Elevations determined.
+ZONE AO Flood depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
+For areas of alluvial fan flooding, velocities also determined.
+ZONE AR Special Flood Hazard Area formerly protected from the 1% annual chance flood by a flood control system that was subsequently decertified.
+Zone AR indicates that the former flood control system is being restored to provide protection from the 1% annual chance or greater flood.
+ZONE A99 Area to be protected from 1% annual chance flood by a Federal flood protection system under construction; no Base Flood Elevations determined.
+ZONE V Coastal flood zone with velocity hazard (wave action); no Base Flood Elevations determined.
+ZONE VE Coastal flood zone with velocity hazard (wave action); Base Flood Elevations determined.
+FLOODWAY AREAS IN ZONE AE kept free of The floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free of encroachment so that the 1% annual chance flood can be carried without substantial increases in flood heights.
+OTHER FLOOD AREAS ZONE X Areas of 0.2% annual chance flood; areas of 1% annual chance flood with average depths of less than 1 foot or with drainage areas less than 1 square mile; and areas protected by levees from 1% annual chance flood.
+OTHER AREAS ZONE X Areas determined to be outside the 0.2% annual chance floodplain.
+ZONE D Areas in which flood hazards are undetermined, but possible.